cfwelch/compositional_demographic_embeddings/README.md

 2. In the embeddings folder, run the shell script `./run_users.sh` to generate embeddings.

 ## Running the Language Model
-The language model code we use is modified from [Merity et al's 2018 code](https://github.com/salesforce/awd-lstm-lm).
+The language model code we use is modified from [Merity et al's 2018 code](https://github.com/salesforce/awd-lstm-lm) and is in the `awd_lstm` directory.
 The modifications allow loading of multiple pretrained embedding matrices with which to initialize the model and allows for freezing and untying embedding weights, as we found [this works well when there is enough in-domain data to pretrain on](https://github.com/jkkummerfeld/emnlp20lm).

+### Demographic Language Model

 To run with all demographic embeddings use `python main.py --batch_size 20 --data /path/to/data --dropouti 0.4 --dropouth 0.25 --seed 141 --epoch 50 --save reddit_demo.pt --usepre --pre /path/to/demo/embeds/embeddings.without.suffix. --emsize 100 --burnin 99 --demouse cat --usedemo`
 * `data` is a path to a folder with a `train.txt`, `valid.txt`, and `test.txt` in the format used by JARs above to create embeddings.